 In the 2015-2016 Season, with support from the Wyncote Foundation, BalletX launched the Choreographic Fellowship program, an opportunity for emerging artists to expand their experience and further develop their unique voices under the mentorship and guidance of established choreographers.

-Each season, BalletX Artistic Director and Co-Founder Christine Cox, Associate Artistic Director Tara Keating, Co-Founder Matthew Neenan, and an expert panel of dance leaders will select one promising choreographer to create a world premiere work on the BalletX company.
+Each season, BalletX Artistic leaders, and a distinguished panel of dance experts will select one promising choreographer to create a world premiere work on the BalletX company.
 Read more below about 2018 fellow Andrew McNicol and mentor Matthew Neenan.